AMIRZADTP/nexus-attempt/README.md

 **Core Philosophy**: Your data belongs to you and should reside on your machine, accessible through a fast and powerful interface.

+See [CHANGELOG.md](CHANGELOG.md) for project evolution, versioning, and history.

 ### Built With

 - [FastAPI](https://fastapi.tiangolo.com/): High-performance async web server